baites/baites.github.io/_posts/2017-10-16-introduction-to-this-blog.md

 A few years ago I used to introduce myself as a scientist.
 However, a better term would be that I am an interdisciplinarian, to reflect my current background as engineer.
 This is following a somewhat arbitrary classification system that put science, technology, engineering, and math in different categories.
 The arbitrariness of this system is reflected in the recent need for naming them together as *STEM* for educational purposes.

 Even as scientist I tended to be full stack researcher (aka jack-of-all-trades without the negative connotation), and as result, a lot of knowledge I created could not be shown directly in the fields I was involved in.
 I will not preach in this blog the benefits (or lack of) of my interdisciplinary tendencies because their are not entirely of my choice.
-Instead, I will claim that a lot of knowledge is been created are done contexts cannot be easily shared for whatever reasons.
+Instead, I will claim that a lot of knowledge is been created are done in contexts in where it cannot be easily shared for whatever reasons.

 I am creating these notes/post/blogs as attempt to share some this knowledge that for contextual reasons stayed in my archives.